B-Benja/Bens_Zotero/docs/index.md

 ![](images/zotero.png)

 ## To Zotero or not to Zotero, that is the question
-If you are doing a Ph.D. or other research-related work, you have probably already asked yourself how to organize all the literature.
+If you are doing a Ph.D. or other research-related work, you have probably already asked yourself how to organize all necessary literature.
 There are many different tools out there.
-They all have one thing in common: they all have advantages and disadvantages, making it impossible to provide the perfect tool for everyone.
+They all have one thing in common: all have advantages and disadvantages, making it impossible to provide the perfect tool for everyone.
 In the end, it boils down to personal preferences.

 The reasons I settled with Zotero are:

 - [x]	Open source

-    Zotero is fully open source and benefits from all its advantages: if the team ever abandons the project, new developers could step in; and of course, you can contribute as well)
+    Zotero is fully open source and benefits from all its advantages: transparency, community contributions, and if the team ever abandons the project, new developers could step in (of course, you can contribute as well).

 - [x]	Free & non-profit

     Zotero is free.
-You can buy additional online storage, though, it is neither mandatory nor necessary.
+You can buy additional online storage, though it is neither mandatory nor necessary.
 I will explain how to host everything locally or in your own cloud.

 - [x]	Popular & a big community